UdeM-Certificat-en-IA/udemCertIA_Choix_Cours/README.md

 ## PDF Conversion

 Use `scripts/convert_pdf_to_md.py` to convert course PDFs under the `Courses/` directory into Markdown files.
 The script attempts text extraction with `pdfminer.six` and falls back to OCR using `tesseract` when necessary.
+Additional instructions can be found in `docs/pdf_conversion.md`.